Explainable Deep Learning: A Field Guide for the Uninitiated: Designing Explanations for Users

-\item {\bf How extendable is an explanation?} It is expensive to design a form of explanation for only a single type of user who faces a single type of problem.
+\begin{enumerate} \item {\bf Who is the end user?} The kind of end-user, and in particular their expertise in deep learning and their domain-specific requirements, define the appropriate trade-off between fidelity and parsimony in an explanation's presentation. \item {\bf How practically impactful are the decisions of the DNN?} Here impact corresponds to the consequence of right and wrong decisions on people and society.
+Time-critical scenarios require explanations that can be rapidly generated and processed by a user should there be a need to intervene (e.g., in self-driving cars).
+Decision-critical scenarios require explanations that are {\em trustworthy}, that is, an explanation that a user trusts to be faithful to the actual decision-making process of the DNN. \item {\bf How extendable is an explanation?} It is expensive to design a form of explanation for only a single type of user who faces a single type of problem.
 A good design should thus be grounded on a single user's preferences that can be applied to multiple types of problems, or be flexible enough to appeal to multiple user types examining the same problem type.
 It may not be feasible to devise the presentation of an explanation that appeals to a broad set of users tailed to a diverse set of problems. \end{enumerate}